server_docs

 6. Updating R

-Update the R version in the userdocs.
+Don’t forget to update the R version in the userdocs.